-- Ecosystems dependent on surface expression of groundwater, - Ecosystems dependent on subsurface presence of groundwater, - Subterranean ecosystems.'
+- Ecosystems dependent on surface expression of groundwater, - Ecosystems dependent on subsurface presence of groundwater, and - Subterranean ecosystems.'

-Potential surface expression GDEs and subsurface GDEs are mapped by DES (2018) as potentially being present in the vicinity of the Project area (Figure 5.6).
-These generally correspond with the location of the mapped alluvium associated with Woleebee Creek within the Project area and Wandoan Creek, Horse Creek and Juandah Creek further afield.
+Potential surface expression GDEs and subsurface GDEs are mapped by DES (2018) as potentially being present in the vicinity of ATP 2059 (Figure 5.6).
+These generally correspond with the location of the mapped alluvium associated with Wandoan and Woleebee Creeks within the ATP 2059 area and Horse Creek and Juandah Creek further afield.

-There are three watercourse springs mapped within the Project area associated with Woleebee Creek.
-These watercourse springs are identified as being associated with the alluvium, Gubberamunda Sandstone, and the Orallo Formation.
+There is one watercourse spring within the ATP 2059 area associated with Wandoan and Woleebee Creeks.
+These watercourse springs are identified as being associated with the alluvium.
 These are noted as springs of interest but not currently affected or listed as a mitigation site (OGIA 2021b).

-Table 5-4: UWIR Watercourse Spring Details
+Table 5.4: UWIR Watercourse Spring Details

-Site Number Name Source Aquifer

-W279 Woleebee Creek Allluvium
+Site Number Name Source Aquifer W279 Woleebee Creek Allluvium

-W280 Woleebee Creek Alluvium/Gubberamunda

-W281 Woleebee Creek Alluvium/Orallo Formation